GaurabKundu1/Online-Payments-Fraud-Detection/README.md

 - After that I created a piechart to better understand it.
 Here is the image of the piechart :

 <div class="position-relative d-flex align-items-center justify-content-center">
                             <img src="https://user-images.githubusercontent.com/86102231/221411129-5920e266-89ca-4d24-9d99-d8295cba2c62.png">
 </div>

+- Then I looked at the correlation between the features of the data with the isFraud column.

+- Transformed the Categorical Features into Numerical.
+Also transform the values of the isFraud column into No Fraud and Fraud labels to have a better understanding of the output.

+- After this I build the Online Payments Fraud Detection Model to predict whether a transaction is fraud or not fraud.